White Russian (cocktail): History

 The traditional cocktail known as a black Russian, which first appeared in 1949, becomes a white Russian with the addition of cream.
-Neither drink has any known Russian origin, but both are so-named due to vodka being the primary ingredient.
+Neither drink has any known Russian origin; both are so-named as vodka is the primary ingredient.
 It is unclear which drink preceded the other.

-The Oxford English Dictionary refers to the first mention of white Russian in the sense of a cocktail as appearing in California's Oakland Tribune on November 21, 1965.
-It was placed in the newspaper as an insert: "White Russian.
-1 oz. each Southern, vodka, cream", with "Southern" referring to Coffee Southern, a short-lived brand of coffee liqueur by Southern Comfort.
+According to the Oxford English Dictionary, the first mention of white Russian in the sense of a cocktail was in the Californian newspaper Oakland Tribune on November 21, 1965, as an insert: "White Russian.
+1 oz. each Southern, vodka, cream".
+"Southern" was Coffee Southern, a short-lived brand of coffee liqueur by Southern Comfort.

 The white Russian saw a surge in popularity after the 1998 release of the film The Big Lebowski.
 Throughout the movie, it appears as the beverage of choice for the protagonist, Jeffrey "The Dude" Lebowski.
 On a number of occasions he refers to the drink as a "Caucasian".